ROCm/rpp/utilities/test_suite/README.md

 # AMD ROCm Performance Primitives (RPP) Test Suite

-This repository contains three test suites for the AMD ROCm Performance Primitives (RPP) library: for image/voxel/audio/miscellaneous augmentations processing.
+This repository contains four test suites for the AMD ROCm Performance Primitives (RPP) library: for image/voxel/audio/miscellaneous augmentations processing.
 These test suites can be used to validate the functionality and performance of the AMD ROCm Performance Primitives (RPP) image/voxel/audio/miscellaneous functionalities.

 ## Test suite prerequisites